About Disputes

 - Accept the chargeback — The merchant may determine that the dispute is valid and accept the chargeback either by sending a notification that they accept the chargeback or by not responding to the chargeback by the allowed response period (30 days for Visa and 45 days for Mastercard).
 Once the response period expires, the chargeback is considered settled and if applicable, the cardholder keeps any provisional credit that was awarded.

 - Challenge the dispute — If the merchant believes the dispute is in error, the merchant makes a "second presentment" (or "representment") of evidence to support the transaction.
-With this challenge, the network reverses the chargeback funds into the merchant's account and out of the issuer's account.
-The merchant must provide a packet of compelling evidence that may include a combination of these items, among others:
+With this challenge, the network reverses the chargeback funds into the merchant's account and out of the issuer's suspense account.
+The merchant must provide compelling evidence to remedy the chargeback which may include one or a combination of these items, among others:

 - A positive AVS response